Symmetry indicators and anomalous surface states of topological crystalline insulators: Bulk-surface correspondence for all space groups

 Having established the formal framework, we turn to deriving the surface-state ambiguity in the $X_{\rm BS}^{\rm (s)}$ diagnosis.
 The main result here is reported in Table \ref{tab:SurfaceXBS_Full}, where we chart out such ambiguities for all $230$ SGs in class AII.
 The remaining of the section is devoted to an explanation on how these results are obtained.
-As shown in Sec.\ \ref{Sec:Surface} in the main text, the surface states of DSTIs can be classified by two types of indices: $\nu_M \in \mathbb Z$ for every independent mirror plane $M$ and $\nu_\ell \in \mathbb Z_2$ for every independent generator $\ell$ of the point group satisfying the conditions outlined in the main text.
+As shown in Sec.\ \ref{Sec:Surface} in the main text, the surface states of DSTIs can be classified by two types of indices: $\nu_M \in \mathbb Z$ for every independent mirror (note, not glide) plane $M$, and $\nu_\ell \in \mathbb Z_2$ for every other independent generator $\ell$ of the point group satisfying the conditions outlined in the main text.
 Suppose we have a band insulator with the quasi-standard irreps $\chi^{(i)}$, $i=1,\dots, 2 N_{\chi}$ and not necessarily distinct, exchanged at $\Gamma$, where we \emph{assume} each exchange can be modeled using the Dirac approach.
 Let the symmetry $g$ be represented by $u_g^{(i)} = \eta_g^{(i)} v_g$ in $\chi^{(i)}$.
 The surface indices are then given by

-where $M$ denotes a mirror and $\ell$ a general element giving rise to a $\mathbb Z_2$ surface-state classification.
 This can be seen by first grouping the $\{ \chi^{(i)} ~:~ i =1,\dots, 2N_{\chi} \}$ pair-wise and apply the bulk-surface correspondence in Sec.\ \ref{Sec:BulkSurface}, and then adding the resulting $N_{\chi}$ sets of surface indices.
-The resulting indices, Eq.\ \eqref{eq:SurfaceIndEx}, are then insensitive to the initial, arbitrary choice on the pair-wise grouping.
+The resulting indices, Eq.\ \eqref{eq:SurfaceIndEx}, are insensitive to the initial, arbitrary choice on the pair-wise grouping, and are therefore well-defined.

 To make connection to $X_{\rm BS}^{\rm (s)}$, we now restrict ourselves to information available from symmetry representations alone.
 As described in the main text, this introduces surface-state ambiguity as the symmetry representations contain less data than the Dirac description.
 The first source of ambiguity is when the choices $\eta_g = \pm 1$ lead to the same irrep.
 For instance, consider the mirror symmetry about a plane with surface normal $\vechat n_M$, which can be represented by the traceless unitary matrix $v_M = i \vechat n_M \cdot \vec \sigma$.
 Usually, this implies $\eta_M = \pm 1$ is unconstrained by the specification of the symmetry representation, and hence $X_{\rm BS}^{\rm (s)}$ does not constrain $\nu_M$, which leads to a surface-state ambiguity.